COMP 579 - Reinforcement Learning

 -

-This was a Reinforcement Learning course that I took with Professor Doina Precup during my Masters at
+A reinforcement learning (RL) course that I took with Professor Doina Precup during my Masters at

 -